BiE-ja/MultiPOS-Management/README.md

 # 🛒 Multi-Point-of-Sale Management System – Fullstack App

 > A modern and scalable fullstack application for managing one or multiple points of sale.
-> Built with FastAPI on the backend and React (Vite + Chakra UI + TypeScript) on the frontend.
+> Built with FastAPI on the backend and React (Vite + Mantine UI + TypeScript) on the frontend.

 ---